Ahmadiyya in Singapore: History

 In the 1920s, a number of Ahmadi Muslim journals and books published in India were known to be widely circulated in a number of South East Asian countries, including Singapore.
 Ahmadiyya influences reached such heights that a protest held at the Victoria Memorial Hall attracted over two thousand people.
 However, the formal history of the Ahmadiyya movement in Singapore begins 1935, when the second caliph of the Community, Mirza Basheer-ud-Din Mahmood Ahmad sent Ghulam Hussain Ayyaz as a missionary to a number of British territories in the Malay Peninsula.
 Singapore, along with modern-day Malaysian states of Malacca and Penang, were part of the Straits Settlements, a number of British territories within the peninsula.
 Ayyaz was among the first batch of missionaries sent all over the world by the caliph.

 According to the recorded history of the Ahmadiyya movement, the first person to become an Ahmadi Muslim was Haji Jaafar, who embraced his new faith in 1938, three years following the arrival of Ayyaz in Singapore.
 The first president of the movement in Singapore was Engku Ismail bin Abdul Rahman, a descendant of the Johor royal family.
 His successor was Hamid Salikin who took office in 1955.
 In 1966 Muhammad Osman Chou, an Ahmadi Muslim missionary who grew up in Anhui, China, was transferred to Singapore in April 1966.
 During his term, which lasted 3 years, he translated a number of Ahmadiyya books into Mandarin, including, The Philosophy of the Teachings of Islam and Ahmadiyyat, the True Islam.

 The first Annual Convention in Singapore was held on 26 and 27 December 1987, after more than 50 years following the introduction of the movement in Singapore.
 The convention, which had 121 members in attendance, was held joint with its neighboring country of Malaysia.

-The fourth caliph of the community, Mirza Tahir Ahmad paid a visit to Singapore on September 8, 1984.
+The fourth caliph of the community, Mirza Tahir Ahmad paid a visit to Singapore on 8 September 1984.
 During his visit, which lasted a week, he laid the foundation stone for the Community's first mosque in Singapore to which he gave the name Taha Mosque.

+In 2015, there were around 300 members.

 Persecution

-On June 23, 1969, the Islamic Religious Council of Singapore issued a fatwa declaring the Ahmadiyya movement a group falling outside the fold of Islam.
+On 23 June 1969, the Islamic Religious Council of Singapore issued a fatwa declaring the Ahmadiyya movement a group falling outside the fold of Islam.